 Configure which device is used as the target for grub installation.
 This module should work correctly by default without any user configuration.
 It can be enabled/disabled using the enabled config key in the grub\dpkg config dict.
 The global config key grub-dpkg is an alias for grub\dpkg.
-If no installation device is specified this module will look for the first existing device in:
+If no installation device is specified this module will execute grub-probe to determine which disk the /boot directory is associated with.